codecurious-bln/emberginners-workshop/content/steps/step-1.md

 - Open the file `/demo-1c.html` in your text editor
 - Open the file in your browser as done in the previous exercise
 - Investigate the current `alert()` statement.
 What do you see?
+- Open your browser console (as described in Exercise 1a).
+What does the error message tell you about what is happening on the website?
+Try clicking the link that is provided with the error message.
+What do you see?
-- Find out how to make your page alert the phrase `I learn all day`
+- Find out how to make your page alert the phrase `I learn all day` without changing the line with the `alert` statement
-- Make your program alert `I learn all day` first and then alert `I program all day` second by using only one variable in your program
+- Make your program alert `I learn all day` first and then alert `I code all day` second by using only one variable in your program